 English is a language that’s almost universally high-status.
 It’s fairly unusual for a language to have a worldwide social cachet, but English achieves this across a large number of territories.
 Generally, a language’s relative status tends to be more regional – but then most languages are fairly regional in their spread.

-It’s an example of subtractive bilingualism – being asked to replace an existing language with a different one that’s considered to be of higher status.
-When this type of practice is common, languages that are lower in the pecking order tend to struggle to thrive.
+This is an example of subtractive bilingualism – being asked to replace an existing language with a different one that’s considered to be of higher status.
+When this type of practice is common, languages that are lower on the pecking order tend to struggle to thrive.

-It’s common for their speakers to undervalue their own language and such languages often aren’t retained across the generations.
+It’s common for speakers to undervalue their own language, and these languages often aren’t retained across generations.

-Although many parts of the U.S. may be considered bilingual, since a great many locals communicate in Spanish, the language ‘class system’ means that the policy of additive bilingualism only really applies to high-status languages.
+Although many parts of the U.S. may be considered bilingual, since a great many locals communicate in Spanish, the language ‘class system’ means that the policy of additive bilingualism only really applies to high-status language.

-And the Netherlands is by no means the only place where this happens.
-Polish recently became the second largest minority language in the UK, second only to Welsh in terms of the number of speakers, it has not been elevated to a high-status language.
+A similar phenomenon can be found in the UK.
+Although Polish recently became the second largest minority language there, second only to Welsh in terms of the number of speakers, it has not been elevated to a high-status language.

 Offering accredited courses in minority languages is one expression of additive bilingualism and a recognition that languages have value, even if they are lower down the social pecking order.
 But it’s hard to fight against dominant languages when they are considered of higher status.

-Perhaps that’s one of the reasons the UK (and the US) is generally so poor at valuing other languages.
+Perhaps that’s one of the reasons the U.S. is generally so poor at valuing other languages.
 The high status of English around the globe reinforces its dominance where English is the native language.
-Unlike the Netherlands, where a small number of higher status languages share the top spot, English alone dominates in the UK and US.
+Unlike European countries like the Netherlands or Switzerland, with more than one official national language, English alone dominates in the U.S.